Guided Nature Experiences

 Guidelines

-• Guided hikes are scheduled on Tuesdays, Wednesdays, Thursdays, and Fridays.
+• Guided Nature Experiences are scheduled on Mondays, Wednesdays, Thursdays, and Fridays.

-• The hikes can begin as early as 8:30 a.m. and as late as 2 p.m. (please be aware afternoons from May to September can be very hot.)
+• The hikes can begin as early as 8:30 a.m. and as late as 10:30 a.m.
+(Please be aware that afternoons from May to September can be very hot.)

-• Guided hikes are limited to 60 people (students and adults).
-We also ask for groups larger than 60 to split into multiple days.
+• Groups are limited to 60 people (students and adults).
+We also ask groups larger than 60 to consider splitting into multiple days or plan for a Monday field trip.

-• One trained field guide per 15 students on wilderness trails will be provided.
-(We ask that groups book at least two months in advance, to ensure we can schedule staff and volunteers.)
+• We ask that groups book at least two months in advance, to ensure we can schedule staff and volunteers.

 • If the group has minors, one chaperone, or teacher, per 15 minors, is required.

-• All participants should wear closed-toe shoes and bring water.
+• All participants should dress for the weather, wear closed-toe shoes, and bring water.

 What to Expect